The Thorough Guide to Reykjavík

 2) The National Museum of Iceland

-Featuring exhibitions and artefacts depicting Iceland’s history over the last 1200 years, this national museum (Thjodminjasafn Islands in Icelandic) is a great place to learn more about Icelandic cultural heritage.
+Featuring exhibitions and artefacts depicting Iceland’s history over the last 1200 years, the National Museum of Iceland (Thjodminjasafn Islands in Icelandic) is a great place to learn more about Icelandic cultural heritage.
 From the earliest evidence of a pagan burial site to Bjork’s music career, The National Museum has grown from a series of collections in 1863 to a museum at Suðurgata Street, when Iceland became a Republic in 1944.

 Skip the Line: Buy your ticket for The National Museum of Iceland Ticket here!